Governor of the Virgin Islands

-The Governor of the Virgin Islands is the representative of the British monarch in the United Kingdom's overseas territory of the British Virgin Islands.
+The governor of the Virgin Islands is the representative of the British monarch in the United Kingdom's overseas territory of the British Virgin Islands.
 The governor is appointed by the monarch on the advice of the British government.
 The role of the governor is to act as the de facto head of state, and is responsible for appointing the premier and the executive council.

-The current Governor is John Rankin CMG.
+The current governor is Daniel Pruce.

-The Governor has a viceregal flag, the Union Flag defaced with the territory's coat of arms.
-The official residence of the Governor is Government House located in Road Town, Tortola.
+The governor has a viceregal flag, the Union Flag defaced with the territory's coat of arms.
+The official residence of the governor is Government House located in Road Town, Tortola.

 History

 The first colonial administration on the islands was the Dutch.
 England annexed the Islands in 1672.
 An administrator was appointed to the islands from 1887, and replaced by a governor in 1971 when the islands were created a distinct territory.

 Prior to this date, the local council would elect one of their members to be president (see List of presidents of the British Virgin Islands).

 Up until 1971, the administrators were answerable to the governors of the Leeward Islands, of which the British Virgin Islands formed a part.